dreamfactorysoftware/platform-wiki/setup-guide/1-setup-a-collector/cloudfront-collector/Setting-up-the-Cloudfront-collector.md

 4. [Create a Cloudfront distribution](#cloudfront-distribution) for serving the tracking pixel that is now stored in S3.
 This will ensure that the pixel is fetched very quickly (using Cloudfront's CDN) **and crucially** we will use Cloudfront logging to record every request made of the tracking pixel.
 These requests will contain all the data passed to the collector from the tracker, appended to the `GET` request in the form of a query string.
 5. [Test your tracking pixel on Cloudfront](#test).

-Also included in this guide is:
+In this guide we also cover:

 * [A note on privacy](#privacy)
 * [A note on non-production environments](#nonproduction)

 ## Pre-requisites